pedorich-n/home-server-nixos/docs/initial_install.md

 1. Generate custom bootable ISO: `nix run .#build-iso-minimal` or `just build-iso`
 2. Burn the ISO onto USB using [Rufus](https://rufus.ie/en/)
 3. Boot from the USB
-4. Run `nix run github:nix-community/nixos-anywhere -- --flake .#<machine> root@nixos`
+4. Generate & use new SSH host key
+   1. `just generate-host-key` or `nix run .#generate-host-key`
+   2. The output should contain the public key in plain text and path to keys in the temporary folder
+   4. Add the newly generated public key to `recipients.txt` file in `home-server-nixos-secrets` repo
+   5. Encrypt secrets & push the changes
+   6. Fetch new secrets in this repo `nix flake lock --update-input home-server-nixos-secrets`
+   7. Copy the path to the keys from the `generate-host-key`'s output
 > [!CAUTION]
 > This will erase the disk and create new partitions.
 DATA WILL BE LOST
+1. Run `nix run github:nix-community/nixos-anywhere -- --extra-files "<path-to-keys>" --flake ".#<machine>" root@nixos`
-5. System should reboot into a newly installed profile
+2. System should reboot into a newly installed profile
-6. Get the machine's key: `cat /etc/ssh/ssh_host_ed25519_key.pub`
-7. Add new machine's key to `recipients.txt` file in `home-server-nixos-secrets` repo
-8. Encrypt secrets
-9. Fetch new secrets in this repo `nix flake lock --update-input home-server-nixos-secrets`
-10. From now on `deploy-rs` can be used to deploy from another machine
+3. From now on `deploy-rs` can be used to deploy from another machine
+4. Remove the generated secrets from this machine's temporary directory

 ### Notes: